ckattner/hash_math/README.md

 Ruby's Hash data structure is ubiquitous and highly flexible.
 This library contains common Hash patterns widely used within our code-base:

 * Matrix: build a hash up then expand into hash products
-* Record: define a list of keys and base value to use as a blueprint for hashes
+* Record: define a list of keys and a base value (for each key) to use as a blueprint for hashes
-* Table: key-value pair two-dimensional array of hash builder
+* Table: key-value pair builder for constructing a two-dimensional array (rows by fields)

 See examples for more information on each data structure.